Shoulder Pain Specialist Questions and Answers

 - A joint-related injury or other issue, like a misalignment, a dislocation, or arthritis

 - Labrum tears

 - Muscle damage

-All these are issues we treat here at Back Pain & Sciatica Center of Texas.
+All these are issues we treat here at Back Pain & Joint Center of Texas.
 Read on to learn about treatment.

 Can shoulder pain be treated without surgery?

 Sometimes the only treatment a patient needs for their shoulder pain is rest, icing, and physical therapy, while other times surgery may be the best option (like a shoulder replacement).
 However, in other times still, more conservative treatment will work well.
 Some of the conservative treatments we provide at our clinic are: